 1. Track your workflow processes

 By assessing the time you spend both on role-specific and indirect tasks, you can determine which tasks are adding productively to your workflow and those that are wasting your time.
 How well do you really know your sales process?
 How much of your day is actually spent interacting with customers and selling?
-And much of that time is caught up in pre and post sales activities?
-You need to able to consider these questions and qualify the time spent.
+And much of that time is caught up in pre- and post-sales activities?
+You need to be able to consider these questions and qualify the time spent.

 2. Outsource your lead gen team